 Artifice

-The initial level begins without any monsters activated, to familiarize players with their surroundings and the different tools around them.
-This also allows for exploration and testing using finding the flashlight and using it.
+The initial level begins without any monsters activated, to familiarize players with their surroundings and practice using tools around them (flashlights, headphones, etc).

-Developed with Iris Oh (3D Modeling), May Li (programming and project management), Apple Li (narrative writer and 2D artist), and me (Programming), Artifice was developed as an iteration of another classmate's similar survival horror prototype with a living painting.
+Developed with Iris Oh (3D Modeling), May Li (programming and project management), Apple Li (narrative writer and 2D artist), and me (Programming), Artifice was developed to iterate of another classmate's survival horror prototype while advancing it towards a full game.

 Gameplay

-Scripted the Portrait Lady to appear at certain, randomized times, with visual cues to hint when she is prepared to attack.
-Players can also view the clock countdown to when the first encounters would begin.
+Portrait Lady appears at controlled randomized times, with visual cues to hint when she is prepared to attack.
+Players can also view the clock see when encounters begin.

 The Screaming Sculpture was designed to make distorted weeping at certain intervals of time, distracting players from other important audio cues.